 When Little Joe looked up Uncle Joe was standing next to him and Mama was waving at the big white car.
 Uncle Joe spoke softly, “Little Joe, are you okay?”

 Little Joe shook his head yes and then he began to cry loudly.
 “I’m so sorry Uncle Joe.”
 Just then Mama came walking up to Little Joe.
 There was fear in Mama’s eyes.
 Little Joe whimpered, “I almost got killed, Mama !”

 Uncle Joe bent down and rubbed Little Joe’s head.
-“Come on Wee Man, get up, you’re safe now.“As little Joe stood this his feet he said, “Why do I always disobey the rules, Uncle Joe?
+“Come on Wee Man, get up, you’re safe now.“As little Joe stood to his feet he said, “Why do I always disobey the rules, Uncle Joe?
 I know the rules but I just don’t want to obey them.”

 Little Joe looked up at Mama as a tear slipped from his eye.
 “Mama, I’m sorry I disobeyed you.
-Sometimes I think the rules are dumb but I know that you give me rules to protect me, just like God gives me rules to protect me.
+Sometimes I think rules are dumb but I know that you give me rules to protect me, just like God gives me rules to protect me.
 Will you forgive me, Mama?”

-Mama held Little Joe’s hand and looked directly into his eyes, “What do you think your consequence should be?”
+Mama held Little Joe’s hand and looked directly into his eyes, “What do you think your consequence should be?” she asked